-|First thing to do is peel and slice your apples.
-I like mine in apple pie sized chunks.
+First, peel and slice your apples.
+I like mine in apple pie-sized chunks.
 Save the cores and peels for the mulch pile or bury them in the garden...the worms will love you!

-As you peel each apple slice directly into fruit preserver (follow the directions on the package) or water treated with lemon juice.
-(2 T lemon juice for 2 quarts of water) This will inhibit the browning so typical of apple slices.
+As you peel each apple, slice them directly into fruit preserver (follow the directions on the package) or water treated with lemon juice (2 T lemon juice for 2 quarts of water).
+This will inhibit the browning so typical of apple slices.

 When you think you have enough apples for a pie, go ahead and place the apples in the pie plate just as if you were making a pie.

 Go ahead and press them down and really pack them in.
 Pile them a bit so you will have lots of apples for you pie when you bake it.